ttudorandrei/DevOps/README.md

   ```

 - to update VM with the provisioned commands, stop the VM and restart it with `vagrant up --provision`.
 When you create a new vm with a `provision script`, you do not need the `--provision` flag.

+### Questions to ask DEV team before deploying

+- What dependencies are required?
+- Which operating system/platform can it be tested and deployed on?
+- Which port do we need to allow?
+- What hardware specs do we need to run it on?

+### Install and run spec tests

+- In the spec-tests folder, when you run the tests, it will show you a list of dependencies that the app will need to run.
+You can install and add them to the `provision.sh` file so they are being installed automatically when the VM is created.
+- `cd` into the parent directory, the one containing the `environment` folder
+- `cd` into spec-tests
+- type `gem install bundler` to install `bundler` package manager (similar with `pip` for python)
+- `bundle` will install all of the requirements for running the specs tests with Ruby
+- `rake spec` from this location to run the tests.
+This will return the dependencies needed for the app.
+- Install all of the dependencies missing in your VM and run the `rake spec` command in your other terminal to make sure that all of the spec tests are passing.